operator-playground-io/Jenkins-operator-tile/tutorials/jenkins-instance-creation-tutorial.md

 ### Connect to Jenkins

-To access Jenkins externally, lets first update service to use NodePort:
+To access Jenkins externally, first update the service to utilize the NodePort.

-**Step 1:** Execute below command to use NodePort:
+**Step 1:** Run the command below to use NodePort:

 ```execute
 kubectl get service jenkins-operator-http-example --output yaml -n my-jenkins-operator > /tmp/my-jenkins.yaml